DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 The common denominator in all shared-management configurations is that the checkout process begins on Drupal website (a component of the CDE) managed by the merchant, but the customer is technically sending their credit card credentials directly to the payment processor’s CDE.
 This occurs by redirection (HPP), loading a payment form from their servers (iframe), or posting the form directly through JavaScript or the action attribute on an HTML form (direct post).

-One might assume that a shared-management approach would qualify them for SAQ A. However, section 3.4.3 in the PCI DSS eCommerce Guidelines Supplement document makes it clear that SAQ C considerations are still applicable because each shared management method has vulnerabilities <sup>[13](#cite-13)</sup>.
-Example, a security breach on the Drupal application could be used to modify the Drupal codebase to load an iframe hosted by a server collecting credit card numbers.
+One might assume that a shared-management approach would qualify them for SAQ A. However, section 3.4.3 in the _PCI DSS eCommerce Guidelines Supplement_ document makes it clear that each shared management method has vulnerabilities <sup>[13](#cite-13)</sup>, which are described in more detail below.
+Furthermore, _Understanding the SAQs for PCI DSS v3.0_ specifically states that Direct Post and Hosted Payment Page solutions cannot qualify for SAQ A and must use SAQ A-EP.

+@TODO: Insert citation/link for _Understanding the SAQs for PCI DSS v3.0_.

 Frustrating as this may be for those wanting to achieve PCI SAQ A, the good news is that using a shared management system still makes it significantly easier and faster to obtain compliance in SAQ C because a significant amount of the responsibility can still be considered outsourced.